Ákos Császár

-Ákos Császár (Császár Ákos, [ˈtʃasaɾ]) (26 February 1924, Budapest – 14 December 2017, Budapest) was a Hungarian mathematician, specializing in general topology and real analysis.
+Ákos Császár (Császár Ákos, [ˈtʃasaɾ]) (26 February 1924 – 14 December 2017) was a Hungarian mathematician, specializing in general topology and real analysis.
 He discovered the Császár polyhedron, a nonconvex polyhedron without diagonals.
 He introduced the notion of syntopogeneous spaces, a generalization of topological spaces.

-During the end of 1944 his grandfather lost his life during the siege of Budapest.
+He was born in Budapest.
+Towards the end of 1944 his grandfather lost his life during the Siege of Budapest.
 Then his father, older brother and himself were arrested by the Germans and sent to a concentration camp approximatively 45 miles east of Budapest.
 An infectious illness spread in the camp, and his brother and father died, but Ákos survived.
-He is a member of the group of five students of the late professor Lipót Fejér who called them "The Big Five".
-The other four are John Horvath, János Aczél, Steven Gaal and László Fuchs, all of whom are now retired mathematics professors in North America.
-Only Császár became a university professor in Budapest.

-Between 1952 and 1992 he was head of the Department of Analysis at the Eötvös Loránd University, Budapest.
+He was a member of the group of five students of the late professor Lipót Fejér, who called them "The Big Five".
+The other four are John Horvath, János Aczél, Steven Gaal, and László Fuchs, all of whom became mathematics professors in North America; of that group, only Császár became a university professor in Budapest.

-Corresponding member (1970), member (1979) of the Hungarian Academy of Sciences.
-He has been general secretary (1966–1980), president (1980–1990), honorary president (since 1990) of the János Bolyai Mathematical Society.
+Between 1952 and 1992 he was head of the Department of Analysis at the Eötvös Loránd University in Budapest.
+He was elected corresponding member (1970), and then full member (1979) of the Hungarian Academy of Sciences.
+He was general secretary (1966–1980), president (1980–1990), and honorary president (after 1990) of the János Bolyai Mathematical Society.
 He received the Kossuth Prize (1963) and the Gold Medal of the Hungarian Academy of Sciences (2009).
-Császár died on 14 December 2017, aged 93.
+Császár died in Budapest on 14 December 2017, aged 93.